Hiding in Plain Sight: There Are Many Places to Stash Drugs

 Many users and smugglers get highly creative with where they hide their poison of choice.
 Smugglers have resorted to packing pineapples with cocaine or putting drugs into fake buttocks.
 Search the term hiding money on a site like Amazon and a wealth of items where a person can hide their cash, jewelry, or stash will pop up.

 Consider whether someone is struggling with something too.
 It could be depression or anxiety.
 (Is there a family history?
 Are they coping with something?
 Bullying?
 Job stress?
 COVID-19 stress?)
 Depending on the circumstances, it might be a good time to bring in professional outside help.
 Some people may need extra help, and there’s no shame in that.
+Reach out and learn about our drug and alcohol rehab centers.

 sciencedirect.com – New packaging methods of body packers: Role of advanced imaging in their detection.
 A case study